The Paleo Diet Weight Loss Premise

-The Paleo diet really does have Health Benefits!
+The Paleo diet weight loss and Health Benefits!

 A recent Polish scientific study suggests that there is increasing evidence that the foods that were naturally hunted and eaten by our hunter-gatherer ancestors in the Paleolithic era, have been proven to both help and treat some chronic diseases.